Crestwood Publications: Black Magic

 The long-running horror/suspense title Black Magic debuted in 1950.
 According to Jack Kirby, the idea for Spider-Man originated with him and Simon, who developed a character called The Silver Spider for Black Magic, who was subsequently not used.
 Ironically, eventual Spider-Man co-creator Steve Ditko drew a six-page story in Black Magic vol. 4, #3 (Dec.
 1953).

-Controversy
+Controversy over Crestwood's refusal to pay Kirby and Simon

 In 1954, a Crestwood/Prize salesman urged Kirby and Simon to launch their own comics company, Mainline Publications, while the duo continued to produce work for Crestwood under contract.
 When the duo rearranged and republished artwork from an old Crestwood story in the Mainline title In Love, Crestwood refused to pay Simon and Kirby.
 After reviewing Crestwood's finances, Simon & Kirby's attorney stated that the company owed them $130,000 over the past seven years.
 Crestwood paid them $10,000 in addition to their recent delayed payments.